santi100a/percentage-lib/README.md

 ## What's this?

 This is a lightweight, portable NPM package to take the percentage of any number.
+The following is the fundamental equation of percentages:

 $$ P = \frac{1}{100} \cdot n \cdot p $$

+In this formula:

+- P represents the value of the percentage.
+- n represents the number over which the percentage calculation will take place.
+- p represents the percentage.

+It's clearer if we look at an example:

+$$ \frac{1}{100} \times 300 \times 20 = 60 $$

+This means that 20% of 300 is equal to 60, which is indeed correct.

 ## Installation